HL7/US-Core/input/pagecontent/screening-and-assessments.md

 The following guidance was developed after reviewing several functional status, disability status, mental/cognitive status, and SDOH screening and assessment tools.

-#### US Core Observation Screening and Assessments Profile
+#### US Core Observation Screening an Assessments Profile

-To meet the requirements for USCDI v3 data class Health Status and Assessments and SDOH Assessments, US Core defines the [US Core Observation Screening and Assessments Profile] to support questions and responses to screening and assessment tools when an assessment is done.
+To meet the requirements for USCDI v3 data class Health Status and Assessments and SDOH Assessments, US Core defines the [US Core Observation Screening Assessment Profile] to support questions and responses to screening and assessment tools when an assessment is done.
 It can represent a single response, multiple responses, and multi-select "check all that apply" type questions.
 It also records a total score when a screening or assessment tool includes one.
-US Core Servers **SHALL** support the [US Core Observation Screening and Assessments Profile] for recording screening and assessments.
+US Core Servers **SHALL** support the [US Core Observation Screening Assessment Profile] for recording screening and assessments.

-The [US Core Observation Screening and Assessments Profile] is defined to record responses from screening or assessments for *any* context.
+The [US Core Observation Screening Assessment Profile] is defined to record responses from screening or assessments for *any* context.
 In addition, the profile defines references to other screening and assessment observations.
 A web of related observations is grouped using these references, and the structure is preserved.
 The figure below illustrates the relationship between the Observation screening and assessments "panel" and the individual screening and assessment Observations.
 Each box represents an Observation:

 {% include img-med.html img="uscore-observation-assessment-structure.svg" caption="Relationship Between Screening and Assessment Observations" %}

 Note that the panels can be nested to create additional groupings of responses.
-See the [US Core Observation Screening and Assessments Profile] profile page for detailed documentation on how the observations are linked, examples, and search requirements.
+See the [US Core Observation Screening Assessment Profile] profile page for detailed documentation on how the observations are linked, examples, and search requirements.

 Not all questions and answers in an assessment tool may or should be represented as FHIR Observations.
 For example, the FHIR patient resource best represents patient demographic information.
 {:.bg-info}